Manolete919/mfe/README.md

     // template for file names
     // contenthash is used for cashing
     filename: '[name].[contenthash].js',
-    // for aws
+    // for aws or oci, to avoid conflicts with url path
-    //publicPath: '/container/lastest'
+    publicPath: '/container/lastest/'
   },
 ```